 Due to its antioxidant property, saffron is quite helpful for hair nourishment and keeps your hair shiny and healthy too.

 Just add a few threads of saffron to your hair oil.
-Next, just warm it a little to apply on your scalp for healthy scalp.
+Next, just warm it a little to apply on your scalp for a healthy scalp.
 Furthermore, it may help your hair stay stronger too.

 Research relevels that taking saffron may help in reducing untimely hunger.
 As a result, this will help you avoid grabbing unhealthy snacks which may lead to weight gain or obesity.

 The antioxidant content in saffron may also help in keeping your body free from bad cholesterol.
 Therefore, it helps in preventing the risk of chronic heart diseases and also keeps your heart healthy.